Programme to address reform in child and family services

-Services for children and families will be reformed in Government's key project.
+Services for children and families were reformed in Government's key project.

-At present, the services for children, young people and families in Finland are fragmented and do not always take account of the family’s situation as a whole.
+The services for children, young people and families in Finland has been fragmented and do not has always taken account of the family’s situation as a whole.

-The best interests of the child and support for parenthood are primary issues in the reform.
-These changes will help to support children’s, young people’s and families’ own resources and reduce inequalities.
+The best interests of the child and support for parenthood has been primary issues in the reform.
+These changes help to support children’s, young people’s and families’ own resources and reduce inequalities.

 Four extensive development projects

-The programme to address child and family services contains four themes which will be developed through county-level pilot projects.
-In addition, every Finnish county has an agent of change who will ensure that the objectives of the programme will be achieved.
+The programme to address child and family services contained four themes which were developed through county-level pilot projects.
+In addition, every Finnish county had an agent of change ensured that the objectives of the programme will be achieved.
+Agents of change will continue their work till the end of 2019.

 - Family centre model